murielberehulka/rust-net-auth/README.md

 <summary>client/users/new</summary>
 Create new user in client

+- If there is no other user with the highest admin level, this will take it, otherwise will have 0 privilege
 - Request: "client_token|user_name|user_password"<br>
     leave user_password empty for no password<br>
     user_name must be longer than 5 and shorter than 40<br>